-For children under age of 15 the chest X-ray, the Gonorrhea test and the blood test are not required, unless the panel physician determines otherwise.
+For children under the age of 15 the chest X-ray, the Gonorrhea test and the blood test are not required, unless the panel physician determines otherwise.

 The medical examination may only be performed in the country where the immigrant visa applicant is applying for the visa.
-Examinations may not be conducted in the United States and those will not be accepted by the Embassy.
+Examinations may not be conducted in the United States and those will not be accepted by the U.S. Embassy.

-- For children under age of 15 the medical exam is HUF 10,000.
+For children under the age of 15 the medical exam is HUF 40,000.

-List of panel physicians:
+List of panel physicians